 “It’s very exciting to see so many patients getting a better night’s sleep with reduced snoring and less health risk after this surgery, ” says Professor MacKay.

 The paper, ‘Effect of Multilevel Upper Airway Surgery vs Medical Management on the Apnea-Hypopnea Index and Patient-Reported Daytime Sleepiness Among Patients with Moderate or Severe Obstructive Sleep Apnea: The SAMS Randomized Clinical Trial’ (2020) is due to be published by JAMA on September 4, 2020.

 - The trial participants were recruited from six clinical centers in three Australian states (SA, NSW, and WA) and were predominantly overweight males with severe OSA who could not satisfactorily use standard medical treatments.

 - Of the 102 people in the trial, 51 were randomly assigned to receive the OSA surgery, the other 51 to continue with best possible medical treatment.

-- A total of seven surgeons performed the multilevel surgery across the six clinical centres using techniques pioneered in Australia by the late Dr Sam Robinson and subsequently refined and standardised for the trial by Professor Stuart MacKay and Professor Simon Carney.
+- A total of seven surgeons performed the multilevel surgery across the six clinical centers using techniques pioneered in Australia by the late Dr. Sam Robinson and subsequently refined and standardized for the trial by Professor Stuart MacKay and Professor Simon Carney.

 - The trial was the brainchild of the late Professor Nick Antic, a Flinders University and SA Health respiratory and sleep specialist, who led the study until his death in 2016.